pouriyajamshidi/tcping/README.md

 `tcping_probe_success`, `tcping_probe_rtt_milliseconds` and
 `tcping_probes_total`, labelled with the target, IP, port and protocol.
 An HTTP(S) target also sends the status code, the connect, TLS handshake and first-byte timings, and the days left on the certificate.
+A UDP target sends whether the reply was echoed back, whether the port refused us and how big the reply was.

 The statistics you would normally see on exit, such as the packet loss and the minimum, average and maximum latency, are sent every 10 seconds so a run that